-Past Division Commander W. B. Moynihan, New York: I simply want to supplement the remarks of the Commander-in-Chief concerns a member Chief concerning Brother Purman.
+Division Commander W. B. Moynihan, New York: Univision Commander W. B. Moynina want to supplement the remarks the Commander-inthief concerning Brother Purman.
 He was formerly a member

 Commander-in-Chief Horn: Brothers, do you wonder why I selected that password and countersign?
 I think I am sufficiently supported in my action, even to the sentiment which prompted it!